New Constructions of Optimal $(r,\delta)$-LRCs via Algebraic Function Fields: Introduction

 There are also several notable results based on cyclic codes and constacyclic codes.
 Motivated by the construction of Tamo-Barg codes, Tamo \textit{et al.} \cite{tamo2015cyclic,tamo2016cyclic} constructed a family of optimal cyclic $r$-LRCs with length $q-1$.
 Later, Chen \textit{et al.} \cite{chen2018constructions, chen2019constructions} generalized these results by employing both cyclic and constacyclic codes, and constructed several families of optimal $(r,\delta)$-LRCs with $(r+\delta-1)\mid n$ and $n$ dividing either $q-1$ or $q+1$.
-These constructions were further extended by Qiu \textit{et al.} \cite{qiu2021new}, who unified and generalized the constructions in \cite{chen2018constructions, chen2019constructions}, and efficiently produced optimal cyclic $(r,\delta)$-LRCs with flexible parameters, including cases where $(r + \delta - 1) \nmid n$. \item The second category of constructions of optimal $(r,\delta)$-LRCs consists of codes with fixed minimum distance $d$.
-In this case, the minimum distance $d$ is less flexible, and the relative minimum distance $d/n$ vanishes as the code length $n$ tends to infinity.
+These constructions were further extended by Qiu \textit{et al.} \cite{qiu2021new}, who unified and generalized the constructions in \cite{chen2018constructions, chen2019constructions}, and efficiently produced optimal cyclic $(r,\delta)$-LRCs with flexible parameters, including cases where $(r + \delta - 1) \nmid n$. \item The second category of constructions of optimal $(r,\delta)$-LRCs consists of \Review{those} with \Review{prescribed} minimum distance $d$. \Review{One first prescribes the desired minimum distance $d$ and locality parameters $r,\delta$, and then obtains a family of optimal $(r,\delta)$-LRCs with minimum distance $d$ and large code lengths.} In this case, the minimum distance $d$ is less flexible, and the relative minimum distance $d/n$ vanishes as the code length $n$ tends to infinity.
 Notably, some constructions in this category achieve super-linear code lengths with respect to the field size $q$.
 Moreover, certain constructions even attain unbounded code length when $d\leq 2\delta$.
 As shown in \cite[Theorem 10]{Guruswami2019how} and \cite[Theorem 2]{cai2020linear}, the length of a $q$-ary optimal $(r,\delta)$-LRC with minimum distance $d> 2\delta$ is upper bounded by $O(q^{C_{d,r,\delta}})$, where $C_{d,r,\delta}$ is a constant depending only on $d$, $r$ and $\delta$.
 Constructions in this category are usually derived using parity-check matrix approaches combined with combinatorial tools, as in \cite{Guruswami2019how,xing2022construction,jin2019explicit, cai2020linear, chen2021improved, kong2021new, chen2022some, fang2024bound, tao2025some}.
 In addition, some constructions are obtained using cyclic codes and constacyclic codes, such as those in \cite{luo2019optimal, fang2023singleton, qiu2024newlower}. \end{itemize} Apart from these two main categories, there also exist several interesting constructions that do not fall neatly into either one, e.g., \cite{hao2020bound, luo2023three, galindo2024optimal}.
 We do not go into details.

 To facilitate comparison, we summarize the aforementioned first category of constructions of optimal $(r,\delta)$-LRCs, namely, those with flexible minimum distances, in Table~\ref{tab:1}.
 Row 15 is marked with a superscript $^{*}$ to indicate that the corresponding construction is either optimal or almost optimal.
 We remark that the constructions in \cite{jin2020construction} by Jin \textit{et al.} were originally presented as $r$-LRCs, but they can be naturally generalized to the case of $(r,\delta)$-LRCs, as indicated in Rows 1 and 2 of Table~\ref{tab:1}.
 Some of our new constructions are also listed in Table~\ref{tab:1} and will be discussed in detail in the next subsection. \tabcolsep{3pt}